dmoisset/pyweek28/README.md

 Nobody has seen one of those in ages.
 It is said that the wizard kept one in his tower nearby... but he died a century ago.
 Others have tried to get into the building just to escape with reports of deadly traps and monsters.
-But there is no choice know, and face the dangers within if you are to slay the evil dragon.
+But there is no choice now, and face the dangers within if you are to slay the evil dragon.
 The time is running out and the path will certainly be filled with peril, it's not an accident that this place is called...